Pāvilosta: History

 During the First World War Pāvilosta was occupied by the German Imperial Army and saw heavy destruction.
 Almost all of the Pāvilosta fleet was destroyed, sold or confiscated.
 After the war, only two motorboats and four sailors were left in port.
 In the Republic of Latvia the port shifted its focus from merchant ships to fishery.
 In 1930 a fishermen cooperative was established in the town.
 In 1939 a Lutheran church was consecrated in the town.

-After the Soviet occupation of Latvia in 1940 all fishermen were forced to unite in artel.
+After the Soviet occupation of Latvia in 1940 all fishermen were forced to unite into an artel.
 During battles in the Courland Pocket several fishermen families fled from the Soviet re-occupation of Latvia in 1944 with motorboats to Gotland, only 150 kilometres to the west.
 After the war, Pāvilosta became a port town in the Latvian SSR.
 Local fishermen artel used motor boats until 1949 when the first fishing ship was bought.
-In 1951 artel was transformed into fishermen kolkhoz Dzintarjūra (Amber sea).
+In 1951 the artel was transformed into fishermen kolkhoz Dzintarjūra (Amber sea).
 In 1975 the kolkhoz was merged with Liepāja fishermen kolkhoz Boļševiks (The Bolshevik).
 In the 1970s there were around 20 fishing trawlers in Pāvilosta port.

 After 1991 Pāvilosta again became part of the Republic of Latvia.
 It was granted town rights in 1991.
 In 1994 stock company Pāvilosta was established who today owns two fishing trawlers.
 Today port is used mainly by local fishermen boats and tourist yachts.
 There is also sailing, surfing and windsurfing school in the town who owns several yachts.

+Climate

+Pāvilosta has an oceanic climate (Köppen Cfb) closely bordering on a humid continental climate (Köppen Dfb).